 - Relationship: Do you believe you are an employee or an independent contractor?

 Is somebody giving you instructions on how, exactly, to do the job?
 You’re likely not an independent contractor.
 Basically, a company hires an independent contractor to do a job but doesn’t tell them how to do it.
-Additionally, self-employed workers often provide their own training.
+Additionally, self-employed workers often provide their training.

-D0 you and the company hiring believe you are an employee or self-employed?
+Do you and the company hiring believe you are an employee or self-employed?
 For example, you’ll typically have signed a client agreement.
 You also won’t receive employee benefits like health insurance.
 You should also be performing services that aren’t a part of the company’s “regular business activities.”

 Let’s go over how the “right of control” tests apply to workers who have employee status.
 If these apply to you, you’re likely an employee or perhaps should be labeled as such.